CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/NonCombatRules/CharacterCreation.md

 ## Step 4: Spend your Vocation Points

 Regardless of the tier of play, you'll have vocation points to spend.
-These are points you get to spend on your vocation, whatever your characters life path/job has been.
+These are points you get to spend on your vocation, whatever your character's life path/job has been.
 If you have multiple vocation points to spend, then you could put them all into one vocation or into multiple vocations.
 Each vocation point allows you to increase the level of said vocation by 1.

 Luckily, if you already picked an archetype that you are going for, you've probably already have your vocation.
 For instance, if I wanted to play a Rogue archetype, than my vocation could just be Rogue.